Cookies on this website

 Lead Health Data Scientist

-• Alan Turing Fellow
+• Alan Turing Alumnus

 • CPRD fob holder for NDORMS

-• assessment, evaluation and improvement of RWD
+• assessment, evaluation and curation of RWD

 BIOGRAPHY

+In 2006 I moved to the U.K. to join the Clinical Trial Service Unit (CTSU) at Oxford University.
 In 2013 I joined NDORMS to work on RWD science in the Epidemiology Unit.
-In 2018 I joined the European Health Data and Evidence Network (EHDEN) collaboration and in 2019 I became responsible for OHDSI UK Data Science activities.
-In 2021 I was awarded an Alan Turing Fellowship.
-Since 2022 I act as data partner in the DARWIN EU initiative.
+In 2018 I joined the European Health Data and Evidence Network (EHDEN) collaboration and in 2019 I started leading the OHDSI UK Data Science technical activities.
+Between 2021-24 I was a Fellow at the Alan Turin Institute.
+Since 2022 I am a PI Data Partner in the EMA-led DARWIN® EU initiative.